JianwenNN/calculator/README.md

 # calculator

 A calculator with user interface.
-Use the link below to play: https://jianwennn.github.io/calculator/
+Use the link below to play<br>
+https://jianwennn.github.io/calculator/